japila-books/spark-sql-internals/docs/declarative-pipelines/index.md

 ## Pipeline Specification File

-The heart of a Declarative Pipelines project is a pipeline specification file (in YAML format).
+The heart of a Declarative Pipelines project is a **pipeline specification file** (in YAML format).

+In the pipeline specification file, Declarative Pipelines developers specify files (`libraries`) with tables, views and flows (transformations) definitions in Python and SQL.
+A SDP project can use both languages simultaneously.

 The following fields are supported: